deleugpn/blog/content/blog/what-it-means-to-run-a-monolith-on-aws-lambda/index.md

 Simplicity.
 I can't put it into better words.
-I'm looking for the most efficient way for a complete journey of my job: understand, implement, test, release and guarantee continuity of the service.
+I'm looking for the most efficient way for a complete journey of my job: understand, implement, test, release and guarantee continuity of a feature.
 For the last 50 years the industry gathered a lot of knowledge on how to do all of these things and serverless is the most recent paradigm shift.
 It mainly targets the "guarantee continuity" step of a software-based company.
 But